Kids love seeing themselves as ministers of good and as genuine helpers of others.

 You can also arrange a day and time to bring the kits and present them to the kids you’ve made them for.

-Have your kids pick a busy park, shopping mall, or city square (working with the management to secure the proper permissions and remembering the weather) and set up a podium with microphone and speakers.
+Have your kids pick a park, shopping mall, or city square (working with the management to secure the proper permissions and remembering the weather and regulations) and set up a podium with microphone and speakers.
+Or keep it simple with a poster and markers.

 Post a sign on the podium that reads, “Say something you’re thankful for,” and then back away and see what happens.